Gaza war protests

 The Gaza war has sparked protests, demonstrations, and vigils around the world.
 These protests focused on a variety of issues related to the conflict, including demands for a ceasefire, an end to the Israeli blockade and occupation, return of Israeli hostages, protesting war crimes, ending US support for Israel and providing humanitarian aid to Gaza.
-Since the war began on 7 October 2023, the death toll has exceeded 60,000.
+Since the war began on 7 October 2023, the death toll has exceeded 70,000.

 Some of the protests have resulted in violence and accusations of antisemitism and anti-Palestinianism.
-In some European countries, and Palestine itself, protestors were criminalized, with countries such as France, Germany, the United Kingdom, and Hungary restricting pro-Palestinian political speech, while the Israeli media outlet Ynet reported that Hamas in Gaza tortured and executed anti-Hamas demonstrators.
+In some European countries, and Palestine itself, protestors were criminalized, in countries such as France, Germany, the United Kingdom, and Hungary, which restricted pro-Palestinian political speech, while the Israeli media outlet Ynet reported that Hamas in Gaza tortured and executed anti-Hamas demonstrators.
 The conflict also sparked large protests at Israeli and U.S. embassies around the world.

 Nearly 48,000 demonstrations (Note: Titled "events" in the pie chart below.) have been held globally, (Note: Between 7 October 2023 and 26 September 2025.) making up 15% of all demonstrations worldwide.
 Only approximately 1% of all Gaza war protests have turned violent.